 Products to avoid and why

-- Aquafor: Although Aquafor is a protective skin ointment, it contains petroleum, mineral oil, and other ingredients that may impact the appearance of tattoos.
-Petrolatum and mineral oil can sometimes bind with the ink in a fresh tattoo, causing slight ink removal and premature fading.
-While no official study has been conducted on the extent of ink removal by Aquaphor, it may affect the tattoo’s longevity.
+• Aquafor: Marketed as a protective skin ointment, Aquafor contains petroleum, mineral oil, and other ingredients that may impact the appearance of tattoos.
+Petrolatum and mineral oil can bind to the ink in a fresh tattoo which will remove it over time and cause your tattoo to look faded.
+While no official study shows the extent of ink removal by Aquaphor, our experience has seen it negatively impact your tattoo’s longevity.

-Beyond the products listed above, we recommend avoiding consuming alcohol in large quantities, as alcohol can cause overall inflammation in the body, potentially interfering with the healing process of your tattoo.
+Good Vibrations Ink also recommends avoiding alcohol in large quantities, as alcohol can cause additional inflammation in the body, potentially interfering with the healing process of your tattoo.

 What activities should you avoid after getting a tattoo?